platima/enhanced-braindump-format/README.md

 When pasting into a new conversation, preface it with:

 ```
-I'm providing data from a previous conversation in a special format called Enhanced Braindump Format (EBF).
-EBF is a format that I create in a previous Claude chat explicitly for the purpose of sharing context between conversations whilst retaining maximum information with minimal context consumption.
+I'm providing data from a previous conversation in a new format called Enhanced Braindump Format (EBF).
+This is a format that I created with you in a previous chat, specifically for the purpose of sharing context between our chats.

 Parse this structured data using the below specification:
 - Format begins with: #EBF|v1.1|{timestamp}|{checksum}